Medverse: A Universal Model for Full-Resolution 3D Medical Image Segmentation, Transformation and Enhancement: Conclusion

 \section{Conclusion}

 In this work, we introduce Medverse, a universal in-context learning model for 3D medical image analysis that performs segmentation, transformation, and enhancement tasks across diverse organs, modalities, and centers.
 Trained on large-scale heterogeneous data, Medverse generalizes well to unseen domains without task-specific fine-tuning.
 To enable high-fidelity predictions, we propose the next-scale autoregressive framework for multi-scale anatomical awareness and full-resolution outputs, along with a blockwise Cross-Attention Module for efficient long-range context–target interaction.
 Extensive evaluations show that Medverse not only outperforms existing ICL models but also establishes a new paradigm for universal 3D medical image processing, effectively addressing the challenge of high-resolution data and revealing the broader potential of ICL in medical imaging.

-Due to limited resources, the current model uses a relatively modest number of parameters and a constrained number of training datasets, leaving room for future scaling to achieve even better performance.
+\textbf{Limitation.} Due to limited resources, the current model uses a relatively modest number of parameters and a constrained number of training datasets, leaving room for future scaling to achieve even better performance.
+Furthermore, conflicts between different tasks may not have been fully resolved.
+For instance, exclusively utilizing the segmentation Dice loss while discarding the transformation and enhancement tasks could potentially yield superior segmentation results.
+Therefore, how to more effectively unify the transformation and enhancement tasks with the segmentation task warrants further investigation.